Steelgrey/terraform-aws-ecr/README.md

 # terraform-aws-ecr
-A Terraform module to create ecr on Amazon Web Services (AWS).
+This is a Terraform module to create ecr on Amazon Web Services (AWS).